For most Magic software, including Magic Workstation and Cockatrice:

 There are a couple wheel effects in this deck, and a lot of mill cards like Contingency Plan, Mesmeric Orb, and Altar of Dementia.
 More cards in graveyards means more creatures for Scarab God to target.
 There are even cards that mill/discard as a by-product of something else (Sinister Concoction).
 If ever there is an effect that says “Target player mills X cards” (like what you see with Altar of Dementia), the target should almost always be yourself.
 Your creatures are guaranteed to work well with Scarab God, while your opponents’ creatures will be a toss-up.

 At this point you’re probably wondering why I keep writing “control” in quotations.
 The reason for this is that even though most everyone I know calls this deck a control deck, I don’t really think of The Scarab God like that.
 Control is difficult to do in commander, as you have three opponents.
 I’ve seen and played cEDH decks that can do it well, but nothing on the casual side of things.
-I prefer to call it a reactive deck or responsive deck, because that’s what it does more of.
+I prefer to call it a reactive deck or responsive deck.
+I will respond with The Scarab God's eternalize ability when needed, but I will not focus on resource denial like other control decks.

 As a general rule to playing reactively, leave mana open.
 Figure out how many eternalize activations you have, and then keep that mana open.
 It helps a lot to reorder your mana.
 “This Gilded Lotus and a swamp is one activation.
 The two other swamps and two islands is another."
 It’s pretty common for this deck to go from straight from draw step to end step when The Scarab God is on the battlefield.
 You have the option to play stuff at instant-speed on your opponent’s turns, so you can always wait until then.